Your voice matters! NWTC wants to hear about your college experiences on our campuses and in our classrooms.

 Pride and Allies meets monthly to keep moving the group's goals forward.
 The organization is open to anyone committed to addressing LGBTQIA issues.

 Jan Scoville is the Dean of Regional Learning, overseeing 8 NWTC rural satellite locations.
-Her role involves insuring rural learners have access to education and support services to complete a credential.
-Scoville has worked in higher education for more than 30 years with experience in residential living, student conduct, overseeing sexual misconduct processes, teaching, counseling and advocating for minoritized populations.
+She has worked in higher education for more than 30 years with experience in residential living, student conduct, overseeing sexual misconduct processes, teaching, counseling and advocating for minoritized populations.
 She serves on the board of the Bay Area Arts and Culture Alliance and is a member of the National Association of Branch Campus Administrators.
 In her free time, Jan enjoys finding treasures in thrift stores and creating in her art studio.